seeu-inspace/easyg/linux/README.md

-sudo apt install pure-ftpd                               apt install the pure-ftpd application sudo apt remove --purge pure-ftpd                        apt remove –purge to completely remove the pure-ftpd application sudo dpkg -i man-db_2.7.0.2-5_amd64.deb                  dpkg -i to install the man-db application echo "I need to try hard" | sed 's/hard/harder/'         Replac a word in the output stream echo "Hack.The.World."| cut -f 3 -d "."
-Extract fields from the echo command output using cut cut -d ":" -f 1 /etc/passwd                              Extract usernames from /etc/passwd using cut wc -m < test.txt                                         Feed the wc command with the < operator cat test.txt | wc -m                                     Pip the output of the cat command into wc wget -O report_w.pdf https://of.io/report.pdf            Download a file through wget curl -o report_c.pdf https://of.io/report.pdf            Download a file with curl axel -a -n 20 -o report_a.pdf https://of.io/report.pdf   Download a file with axel; -n: number of multiple connections to use, -a: more concise progress indicator, -o specify a different file name for the downloaded file alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la" alias mkdir='ping -c 1 localhost'                        Creat an alias that overrides the mkdir command unalias mkdir                                            Unsett an alias cat ~/.bashrc                                            Examin the ".bashrc" default file, the system-wide file for Bash settings located at "/etc/bash.bashrc" chmod +x                                                 Make a file executable xfreerdp /u:<user> /p:<password> /cert:ignore /v:<ip>    Connect with RDP rdesktop -u <user> -p <password> <ip>                    Connect with RDP
+sudo apt install pure-ftpd                               apt install the pure-ftpd application sudo apt remove --purge pure-ftpd                        apt remove –purge to completely remove the pure-ftpd application sudo dpkg -i man-db_2.7.0.2-5_amd64.deb                  dpkg -i to install the man-db application echo "I need to try hard" | sed 's/hard/harder/'         Replace a word in the output stream echo "Hack.The.World."| cut -f 3 -d "."
+Extract fields from the echo command output using cut cut -d ":" -f 1 /etc/passwd                              Extract usernames from /etc/passwd using cut wc -m < test.txt                                         Feed the wc command with the < operator cat test.txt | wc -m                                     Pipe the output of the cat command into wc wget -O report_w.pdf https://of.io/report.pdf            Download a file through wget curl -o report_c.pdf https://of.io/report.pdf            Download a file with curl axel -a -n 20 -o report_a.pdf https://of.io/report.pdf   Download a file with axel; -n: number of multiple connections to use, -a: more concise progress indicator, -o specify a different file name for the downloaded file alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la" alias mkdir='ping -c 1 localhost'                        Create an alias that overrides the mkdir command unalias mkdir                                            Unset an alias cat ~/.bashrc                                            Examine the ".bashrc" default file, the system-wide file for Bash settings located at "/etc/bash.bashrc" chmod +x                                                 Make a file executable xfreerdp /u:<user> /p:<password> /cert:ignore /v:<ip>    Connect with RDP rdesktop -u <user> -p <password> <ip>                    Connect with RDP